Close

 Gather all required documents according to your visa category:

-• Valid passport with minimum 6 months validity
+• Valid passport with minimum 6 months validity from date of entry

-• Completed application form with accurate information
+• Completed visa application form with accurate information

-• Recent passport photographs meeting official specifications
+• Recent passport photographs meeting official specifications (typically 4.3 x 3.5 cm)

 Step 3: Application Form Completion